Maryland Personal Injury Law Firm

 The state of Maryland caps non-economic damages for personal injury lawsuits.
 As of October 1, 2019, the cap for a single occurrence is $875,000.
 The cap for wrongful death damages is $1,372,500.
 Medical malpractice is capped at $815,000 for a single occurrence and $1,018,750 for wrongful death.
 Our personal injury lawyers will work with you to obtain the maximum compensation possible for your case.

-Baltimore Personal Injury Lawyers at LeViness, Tolzman & Hamilton Will Fight for Your Rights
+Maryland Personal Injury Lawyers at LeViness, Tolzman & Hamilton Will Fight for Your Rights

-The Baltimore personal injury lawyers at LeViness, Tolzman & Hamilton are available to help with all your legal needs.
+The Maryland personal injury lawyers at LeViness, Tolzman & Hamilton are available to help with all your legal needs.
 Your satisfaction is our number one concern, and we will offer you a vigorous defense for any case.
 To schedule a free, confidential consultation, call us today at 800-547-4LAW (4529) or contact us online.

 Our offices are located in Baltimore, Columbia, Glen Burnie, and Prince George’s County, allowing us to represent victims in Maryland, including those in Anne Arundel County, Baltimore County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Prince George’s County, Queen Anne’s County, Southern Maryland, and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, and Elkridge.